Tcsekhar74/SimplePowerShellEtherMiningRigMonitor/README.md

 You will need to install LOLMINER - the most reliable mining software out there (but has less things you can control - to me it was better than the Claymore Dual miner I was using).

 You will also need to configure the start.sh and also add a reboot script inside the Linux server.

+Finally, schedule the PowerShell script to run every minute or as frequently as you would like.
+And enjoy!